Purley Swimathon 2020 - FAQs

 60% of sponsorship obtained by your Team will go to the charity or organisation chosen by you.
 40% of sponsorship obtained will be kept by Purley Rotary to distribute to various local and International charities.
 You may also donate your entire sponsorship money to Purley Rotary if you wish.

 Gift Aid for all donations made (where Gift Aid can be claimed back legally) is claimed by Purley Rotary directly from HMRC.
-The Gift Aid amount is kept back by the club and is distributed to three nominated charities every year by Purley Rotary.
+The Gift Aid amount is kept back by the club and is distributed to nominated charities every year by Purley Rotary.
 The two nominated charities in 2020 are Daniel Spargo-Mabbs & Mind in Croydon.

 How much money do we receive?